 - Be open to criticism and corrections: It is easier than ever to be caught in a lie, whether that lie is intentional or not, so use that.
 If a customer points out a perceived issue on your site or in a social post, thank them for being observant, check it, and correct it where needed.

 - Get some great honest reviews: Fight back against the tide of fake reviews by asking customers to give real ones, and they should be honest and considered.
 Most shoppers can spot fake reviews, they tend to be short, five stars and similar to the last.
 By getting honest reviews that may not paint you in a perfect light, you are at least being painted in an honest light.
-Find out how to gain and showcase real reviews in this online guide.
+Find out how to gain and showcase real reviews in our ultimate guide to online reviews.

 Of course, this is only a handful of examples of building customer trust which isn’t done in a simple few steps.
 It is an iterative process, but by being provably honest you can side step the stigma of fake news and its influence.